-In addition, some specific responses were also excluded.
-For example, some post-evolution 223 characters were expressed via affixation (e.g. $girasu \rightarrow dosu-girasu$).
-We excluded all of these 224 cases of affixation in order to be conservative, regardless of whether these affixes are existing 225 affixes in Japanese or not.
-Prefixation with dosu, for example, necessarily increases the number of 226 voiced obstruents and mora counts.4 There were some cases in which the post-evolution name is 227 a complete superset of the pre-evolution name (i.e. it looks like infixation; e.g. kurin \rightarrow kurion).
-228 Although infixation does not exist as a productive morphological process in Japanese, we also 229 excluded such cases, again to be conservative (infixation necessarily results in increased mora 230 counts).5 Cases in which pre-evolution and post-evolution were expressed via different existing 231 prefixes (ko "small" vs. oo "big") were also excluded, because such cases were clearly semantics-232 driven.
-Finally, a few cases in which the responses did not follow Japanese phonotactics, such 233 as superlong vowels or sequences of two coda nasal consonants, were excluded.
-The remaining 234 responses consisted of 1,855 pairs of Pokémon names.
-235
+conservative (infixation necessarily results in increased mora count).6 Cases in which pre-evolution and post-evolution were expressed via different existing prefixes (ko "small" vs. oo "big") were also excluded, because such cases were clearly semantics-driven.
+Finally, a few cases in which the responses did not follow Japanese phonotactics, such as superlong vowels or sequences of two coda nasal consonants, were excluded.
+The remaining responses consisted of 1,855 pairs of Pokémon names.

-236 2.2 Results
+2.2 Results

-237 Consistent with the results of Anonymous (2016), the overall average mora counts increased from 238 the pre-evolution version (3.90) to the post-evolution version (4.56).
-Likewise, the overall average 239 number of voiced obstruents increased from 0.44 to 0.80.
-Some illustrative examples are given in 240 (2) (where "-" represents a mora boundary; voiced obstruents are shown with underlines):
+Consistent with the results of Kawahara et al. (2018b), the overall average mora count increased from the pre-evolution version (3.90) to the post-evolution version (4.56).
+Likewise, the overall average number of voiced obstruents increased from 0.44 to 0.80.
+Some illustrative examples are given in (2) (where "-" represents a mora boundary; voiced obstruents are shown with underlines):